-I recommend this method for hobbyist beekeepers with a small number of hives.
+This probably isn’t a bad method for hobbyist beekeepers with a small number of hives.
 Comb honey is the best, but for liquid honey, crush-and-strained in my experience tastes and feels better than extracted honey.
 The fact that the honey strains through the beeswax, much of flavour of the wax — which is a huge component of natural honey — isn’t lost like it would be with extracted honey.

-The honey has a hint of maple and a distinct wild flower aroma compared to the more delicately balanced honey we harvested in the city last year.
+The honey has a hint of maple and a distinct wild flower aroma compared to the more delicately balanced honey I harvested in the city last year.
 I’ve tasted some wild flower honeys that were almost pungent, not particularly pleasant or elegant.
 I’m glad that’s not the case here.